fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-the-ursa-files.md

 On the other hand, if you have questions, or are curious, about where your identity (private keys) is kept and don't know how to improve the security of the files, then this is a good start!
 You'll also find our guide about [Managing the key store](./fleek-network-managing-the-key-store.md) a good read.

-There's also a quick introduction about [How to check if the Ursa directories are secured](#how-to-check-if-the-ursa-directories-are-secured)
+There's also a section in this about [How to check if the Ursa directories are secured](#how-to-check-if-the-ursa-directories-are-secured)

 ## Securing the Ursa home directory